-Building sustainable and Equitable Food Systems using Participatory Communication and Agroecology in Malawi
+Building Sustainable and Equitable Food Systems using Participatory Communication and Agroecology in Malawi

-Continuing to build on research and community development efforts started during the MAFFA project, SFHC has partnered with the University of Western Ontario in a 3.5 year project funded primarily by the Daniel and Nina Carasso Foundation.
+Continuing to build on research and community development efforts started during the MAFFA project, SFHC has partnered with Cornell University and the University of Western Ontario in a 3.5 year project funded primarily by the Daniel and Nina Carasso Foundation.
 The project aims to increase understanding of how agroecological, participatory methods foster sustainable production, equity and dietary diversity in rural households in Malawi.

 The project uses participatory methods to pursue the following research objectives: